 Now for the most bizarre color: neon green.
 Does this mean you’re about to develop superhuman powers?
 Unfortunately, no. It’s likely something similar to what you’ll find with yellow or green fluid.
 Think antifreeze or coolants.
 The good news is, neon green fluid leaks are easy to spot.
 If you have a new vehicle, you should especially get this checked out, however, as newer cars should be recycling coolants.

 There you have it!
 Be sure to bookmark this post, as it can serve as your car fluid color chart if you ever notice any leaks again in the future.
-And if you need to get a fluid leak checked out, be sure to bring your car to one of our six Cleveland-area locations for a free estimate and inquire about our car fluid top-off services.
+And if you need to get a fluid leak checked out, be sure to bring your car to one of our six Cleveland-area auto repair shops for a free estimate and inquire about our car fluid top-off services.